neo4j-partners/virtual-graph-dbx/README.md

 - `--build` first rebuilds `account_links_large` at each ramp size (100K, 250K, 500K, 1M,
   10M, 50M, 100M) with a destructive `CREATE OR REPLACE`.
 - `--sizes` picks specific ramp sizes.
-- `--skip-history` runs the C-queries but skips the history wait (spill left unconfirmed).
+- `--skip-history` runs the C-queries but skips the history wait, so spill stays unconfirmed.
 - `--warehouse` overrides the warehouse.
 - `--profile` overrides the Databricks profile.
 - `--history-lag-minutes` sets the estimated history lag used for the countdown.
 The